NofarBaron/sqe_project/Cucumber/README.md

-# Testing Choice-Module In Moodle using Cucumber
+# Testing Choice-Module In Moodle Software using Cucumber
 This directory contains the cucumber files for testing the module of the "Detect bugs while edit choice" application.

 ## Running the tests